-It is noted this application was approved on 02 September 2019.
-As it is understood that this has been on the advice of the Borough's Conservation Officer, in consideration of the Derwent Valley Mills World Heritage Site's significance, and it is considered that there would be no adverse effect on the Outstanding Universal Value of the World Heritage Site.
+It is noted that these applications were conditionally approved on 21 August 2019.
+As it is understood that this has been on the advice of the Borough's Conservation Officer, in consideration of the Derwent Valley Mills World Heritage Site's significance, with particular regard to its authenticity and integrity, it is considered that there would be no adverse effect on the Outstanding Universal Value.
+Furthermore, it is anticipated that the enhancement of the property would improve the presentation of the World Heritage Site to visitors and users.